Have you got content marketing questions you’d like answered?

 There are a lot of great content marketing tools out there that can help you maximise the time and resources that you pour into content marketing activities.
 We recommend that every content marketer’s tool kit include the following:

-- A multi-channel scheduling and content calendar tool: at BeKonstructive we use Later.com which allows you to create a shared media library to be used across Instagram, Facebook, Twitter and Pinterest.
-Their scheduling tools allow you to pre-plan your content for auto-publishing and their calendar views let you see all of your posts across the 4 main social channels in one single view.
+- A multi-channel scheduling and content calendar tool: at BeKonstructive we use Semrush which allows you to create and shared content across Instagram, Facebook, and LinkedIn.
+Their scheduling tools allow you to pre-plan your content for auto-publishing and their calendar views let you see all of your posts across the main social channels in one single view.

 - Stock content: For your content marketing campaigns to be successful you really need to be aiming for at least 70% of your content to be unique and custom-made for your brand, however for that extra 30% you’re going to want a reliable (and affordable) stock library to fall back on.
 We use Unsplash.com for free stock imagery and Pexels.com for free stock video.
 These services can be a bit hit-and-miss (you get what you pay for!) but still worth checking out before you resort to purchasing stock content